jackboberg/spife/docs/getting-started.md

 // ... snip snip ...
 ```

 This is a pretty meaty view!
-Some highlights:
+Some highlights, corresponding to the notes above:

 * :zero: We are passing a **promise for a destination** to `Package.objects.create`,
   [without waiting for the destination to resolve][ormnomnom-resolution];
 * :one: That destination promise uses [`getOrCreate`][ormnomnom-getorcreate] to
   obtain the destination row;
-* :two: We create [an empty response with a location header][ref-http];
+* :two: We create [an empty response with a location header][ref-knork-http];
 * :three: The location header uses the routes we defined in `lib/urls/index.js`
   [to create a full URL][reverse-reverse];
 * :four: We catch potential database-level errors and explicitly cast them